jordan-Damian/blackcat-kernel-contracts/docs/SPEC.md

 - `pause()` / `unpause()` (emergency authority)
 - Root authority can also pause/unpause as a fallback (recommended).
 - `reportIncident(incidentHash)` can be called by root/emergency/reporter and will pause the controller and record incident metadata.
+- Optional: `setPausedAuthorized(...)` allows a relayer to set pause/unpause using an EIP-712 signature from `rootAuthority` or `emergencyAuthority`.

 Monitoring / check-ins (v1):
 - `checkIn(observedRoot, observedUriHash, observedPolicyHash)` (reporter authority)